zanderle/tutorial/en/django_urls/README.md

 Lines that start with `#` are comments - it means that those lines won't be run by Python.
 Pretty handy, right?

-The admin URL, which you visited in previous chapter is already here:
+The admin URL, which we will visit in the following chapters is already here:

 ```python
     url(r'^admin/', include(admin.site.urls)),